 When the engine starts to run, the speed will increase to the speed setting of the ESS crank terminate function, and the ESS(CT) switch across terminals ESS-11 and ESS-12 will open.
-The current flow is now stopped to the starter motor(s) as shown in Fig. 3.
+The current flow is now stopped to the start pushbutton for the starter motor(s) as shown in Fig. 3.

 When the ESS(CT) switch (line 10) opens across terminals ESS-11 and ESS-12, ESS(CT) switch (line 32) will close across terminals ESS-11 and ESS-10.
 This closed switch will give current flow to Control 1 (terminal 1) of time delay relay (TD1), and will immediately close switch (TD1) across terminals TD1-6 and TD1-7 (line 25).
-The complete protection system is now armed to activate an engine shutdown if there is a fault in any of the five engine systems.
+The complete protection system is now armed to activate an alarm or cause engine shutdown if there is a fault in any of the three engine systems now being monitored.